gislab-npo/gislab-doc/docs/installation/virtual.rst

       $ VBoxManage list runningvms

 For logging out from GIS.lab server use ``logout`` and then use ``vagrant halt`` to shut down the running machine Vagrant is managing.
 It does not remove the Virtual Machine from the hard disk.
-Machine can be started again by using ``vagrant up`` command.
+Machine (GIS.lab master/server) can be started again by using ``vagrant up`` command.

 .. tip:: |tip| Use ``-f`` or ``-force`` flag to forcefully power off the Virtual Machine.